KarthiJay/-Apna-college-/README.md

 # -Apna-college-
-this is may 1st repository.
+this is may 1st Git repository.